 9 techniques to maximize your Italian learning routine

 If you are here and reading this post is probably because your goal is to travel to Italy and feel at home.
-Becoming fluent in Italian or any other foreign language can give you a sense of personal achievement and better your life is so many facets.
+Becoming fluent in Italian or any other foreign language can give you a sense of personal achievement and improve your life in many facets.

-Becoming fluent in Italian can take time and thus, it is necessary to implement some smart techniques to connect with Italian on a nearly daily basis.
+Becoming fluent in Italian can take time, and so, it is necessary to implement some smart techniques to connect with Italian on a regular basis.
 How do you do it, if you don’t live in Italy and have little time?

 Have you ever experienced doing a long Italian study session on one day, ending up exhausted, and not touching your Italian learning resources… for the next week?
 I have.
 No wonder why this is not the best way to go if you plan to become fluent in Italian.

 Significant progress stems from small but regular steps.
 Find 20 or 25 minutes every second day each week and do some activities that involve Italian.